Hunt Family Ancestry

 Hunt Name Meaning: English: occupational name for a hunter, Old English hunta (a primary derivative of huntian ‘to hunt’).
 The term was used not only of the hunting on horseback of game such as stags and wild boars, which in the Middle Ages was a pursuit restricted to the ranks of the nobility, but also to much humbler forms of pursuit such as bird catching and poaching for food.

-Gen 5 Matterson/Madison Hunt Ann
+Gen 5 Matterson/Madison Hunt Ann (some records say Nancy)

 Death 1824-1827 Gut of Canso, Guysborough, Nova Scotia